DocumentationRelationships

 Can I manually add contacts?

 Yes.
-Click Add Contact to create individual contacts, or use Import People to bulk-import from a CSV or Excel file.
+Click Add contact to create individual contacts, or use Import people to bulk-import from a CSV or Excel file.

 Can I add notes from meetings that happened outside Groupthink?

 Yes.
-Click Paste Meeting Notes to attach notes from any source: raw notes, transcripts, Granola exports, Slack threads, or any other text.
+Click Paste meeting notes to attach notes from any source: raw notes, transcripts, Granola exports, Slack threads, or any other text.

 How far back does Groupthink track relationships?